nunit/docs/docs/articles/nunit-engine/extensions/Writing-Engine-Extensions.md

 ---
-uid: WritingEngineExtensions
+uid: writingengineextensions
 ---

 # Writing Engine Extensions

 This page gives general information that applies to all types of extensions you may want to write.
 The individual pages for each type of extension give specific details.
-For a detailed description of the engine extensibility architecture, see [Engine Extensibility](xref:engineextensibility).

 ## Extension structure